learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Metaprogramming.md

     error_message: Optional[str] = None
 ```

-### why you want to do this.
+### Why you should use this architecture.

-While there are many frameworks that do things like this for you.
+While there are many frameworks that do things like this for you (see flask and django).
 I think there are many advantages to doing it yourself.
-Addiotionally meta programming in python is incredibly powerful and can be used to do many things.
+Additionally meta programming in python is an incredibly powerful and can be used to do many things.
 Even if you won't use it for this specific purpose.
 I think it is a good thing to know about.

 ### further readings.